 In this section assume that $k$ is an algebraically closed field of characteristic different from $2$ and $3$.
 Let $G$ be a simple algebraic group over $k$, $B$ a Borel subgroup of $G$ and $U$ the unipotent radical of $B$.
 Note that $U$ is a maximal unipotent subgroup of $G$.
 It has been observed in \cite[Proposition 21]{bb} that $U$ admits an automorphism $\varphi$ for which $R(\varphi)=1$.
 We proceed to deduce a necessary and sufficient condition for the $\varphi$-conjugacy action to be transitive.
-This in turn will give a characterization of $\varphi$ for which $R(\varphi)=\infty$ (by virtue of \lemref{unitorus}).
-From the works of Gibbs \cite{gibbs} and Fauntleroy \cite{faunt}, we know that $\Aut(U)$ is generated by five types of automorphisms, which we briefly describe.
+This in turn will give a characterization of $\varphi$ for which $R(\varphi)=\infty$ (by virtue of Lemma \ref{unitorus}).
+From the works of Gibbs \cite{gibbs} and Fauntleroy \cite{faunt}, we know that $\mathrm{Aut}_{\mathrm{alg}}(U)$ is generated by the inner automorphisms along with four other types of automorphisms, which we briefly describe below.